gurungdiperson-pixel/DemoHunter/README.md

 AI repeatedly gave me incorrect or overcomplicated solutions for flipping the gun sprite depending on which side of the player the mouse was on.
 I ended up solving this one myself by working through the logic manually.

 **Git and GitHub**
 AI was not helpful here either.
 Getting my repository set up, understanding what `get_asset_path()` was doing, renaming files correctly, and finally pushing everything — none of that came from AI.
-A senior CS major at my university walked me through it in person, and that's what actually got it working.